coleygroup/molpal/README.md

 - `arg = value` (INI)
 - `arg value`

-#### Required Settings
-There a few required settings to specify before running MolPAL, and they are highlighted below along with their relevant required settings.
+### Novel Targets
+The primary purpose of MolPAL is to accelerate virtual screens in a prospective manner.
+Currently (December 2020), MolPAL supports computational docking screens using the [`pyscreener`](https://github.com/coleygroup/pyscreener) library

 `-o` or `--objective`: The objective function you would like to use.
 Choices include `docking` for docking objectives and `lookup` for lookup objectives.
 There are additional arguments for each type of objective
 - `docking`
-  * `-d, --docker`: the docking software you would like to use.
-Choices: 'vina', 'smina', 'psovina', 'qvina.'
+  * `--software`: the docking software you would like to use.
+Choices: 'vina', 'smina', 'psovina', 'qvina', and 'ucsfdock'
-  * `-r, --receptor`': the filepath of the receptor you are attempting to dock ligands into.
+  * `--receptor`': the filepath of the receptor you are attempting to dock ligands into.
-  * `-c, --center`: the x-, y-, and z-coordinates (Å) of the center of the docking box.
+  * `--center`: the x-, y-, and z-coordinates (Å) of the center of the docking box.
-  * `-s, --size`: the x-, y-, and z- radii of the docking box in Å.
+  * `--size`: the x-, y-, and z- radii of the docking box in Å.
+  * `--docked-ligand-file`: the name of a file containing the coordinates of a docked/bound ligand.
+If using Vina-type software, this file must be a PDB format file.
+  * `--score-mode`: the method by which to calculate an overall score from multiple scored conformations
 - `lookup`
   * `--lookup-path`: the filepath of a CSV file containing score information for each input